'Greatest world has ever seen' - Williams tributes

 Even Billie Jean King wanted to capture the moment.

-One last photo from courtside of arguably the best to ever to do it.
-Serena Williams has played her last match as a tennis professional and from the moment the final point was won by Ajla Tomljanovic the outpouring of love flooded out.
+One last photo from courtside of arguably the best ever to do it.
+Serena Williams has played her last match as a tennis professional and from the moment the final point was won by Ajla Tomljanovic the outpouring of love flooded in.

 "Her incredible career made its mark on tennis history.
 And yet her greatest contributions may be yet to come," said King, the former world number one and co-creator of the Women's Tennis Association, on Twitter.